Credit: Close up of nitrogen dioxide in the Northeast U.S. averaged over 2005 by NASA is free to use.

 In this data rich world, we need to understand how things are organized on the Earth's surface.
 Those things are represented by spatial data and necessarily depend upon what surrounds them.
 Spatial statistics provide insights into explaining processes that create patterns in spatial data.
 In geographical information analysis, spatial statistics such as point pattern analysis, spatial autocorrelation, and spatial interpolation will analyze the spatial patterns, spatial processes, and spatial association that characterize spatial data.
 Understanding spatial analysis will help you realize what makes spatial data special and why spatial analysis reveals a truth about spatial data.

-This course is part of the following programs: Master of Professional Studies in Homeland Security and Masters of Geographic Information Systems.
+This course is part of the following programs: Masters of Geographic Information Systems and Master of Professional Studies in Homeland Security.